 In This Article:

-Tesla (TSLA) reported mixed third quarter results after the bell on Wednesday, but the stock jumped in after-hours trading as investors cheered the earnings beat, higher gross margins, and news that Tesla's cheaper EV is on track for production next year.
-CEO Elon Musk also added on the earnings call that Tesla's volume growth could be 20-30% next year.
+Investors cheered beats on adjusted earnings per share and higher gross margins in addition to the news that Tesla's cheaper electric vehicle is on track for production next year.
+CEO Elon Musk also said on an earnings call that Tesla's volume growth could be 20%-30% next year.

-For the quarter, Tesla reported revenue of $25.18 billion vs. $25.4 billion per Bloomberg consensus, higher than the $25.05 billion it reported in Q2 and also topping the $23.40 billion Tesla reported a year ago.
-Tesla posted adjusted EPS of $0.72 vs. $0.60 expected, on adjusted net income of $2.5 billion and free cash flow of $2.9 billion.
+Tesla reported revenue of $25.18 billion, which was lower than the $25.4 billion expected per Bloomberg consensus but higher than the $25.05 billion it reported in Q2 and also topped the $23.4 billion Tesla reported a year ago.
+Tesla posted adjusted earnings per share of $0.72 vs. $0.60 expected, on adjusted net income of $2.5 billion and free cash flow of $2.9 billion.

 The closely watched gross margin figure came in at 19.8%, much higher than the 16.8% expected.